medicm/benchmark/README.md

-# TAMM Benchmarks
+# (T) Benchmarks

 ## Intro

-This is a collection of lua scripts for benchmarking TAMM services.
+This is a collection of lua scripts for benchmarking (T) services.
 The banchmark scripts are written for [WRK](https://github.com/wg/wrk) to simulate the load on the servers.

 ## Usage